pkepley/pkepley.github.io/_posts/2021-08-02-RiddlerInfiniteChainLink.md

 Here, I have used the expression for the sum of a convergent geometric series on the third line, and on the last line, I have used WolframAlpha (since I was feeling lazy 🙂).
-This last formula is harder to work with than the formula on the second to last line (so I won't work with it), however, the last formula does provide some useful insight (and it's also pretty useful for plotting).
+This last formula is harder to work with than the formula on the second to last line, so we'll mostly focus on the penultimate formula.
+On the other hand, the last formula does provide some useful insight, as well as being fairly useful for plotting.

 ## Showing That the Image of $$\gamma$$ is a Circle
 Although it's not immediately clear from the expressions above, the curve